 Best Cake Flour Substitutes for Cupcakes

-Tested ratios for perfect cupcakes every time
+Exact ratios + texture impact for perfect cupcakes

 Updated Feb 2026